jesslyn-ctrl/java-employee-app/README.md

    - Responsible for converting between Model objects and DTOs.
    - Helps in mapping the properties of the objects between different layers.
    - Allows separation of concerns and decouples the internal structure of objects from their external representation.

+7. **Seed**:
+   - Location: `app.seed`
+   - Contains classes responsible for seeding initial or test data into the database.
+   - Typically used during application startup or for populating the database with predefined data.
+   - Helps in setting up a consistent state for testing purposes or pre-populating essential data.

 ### Benefits of the Design Pattern